EMC CPD Online: Teaching Writing for GCSE – Inspiring Strategies (Full day online 20.9.22)

 - Effective feedback.

-- This course will be limited to 30 participants.
+- This course will run with limited numbers.

-- For some sessions course materials will be sent out the day before the course, in the email with your joining instructions.
-Please either print these out or have them available on screen during the session.
+- Course materials will be sent out the day before the course, in the email with your joining instructions.
+Please either print these out or have them available on screen during the course.

 Course tutors: Andrew McCallum and Kate Oliver